The workshop will be open to invitees selected as described below, and will be free of registration fees, both in-person and virtually.

 The working language of the workshop will be English.
 All participants are required to have good English language skills.

 The workshop is being planned for a total of 200 participants in person, with remote participation made available.
-Participants will include technical experts from the astronomy and satellite communities, educators, members of the diplomatic community, policy- and decision-makers from international, regional, national and local institutions, United Nations agencies, intergovernmental and non-governmental organizations, research and development institutions, and also from the broader space industry.
+Participants will include technical experts from the astronomy and satellite communities, educators, members of the diplomatic community, policy- and decision-makers from international, regional, national and local institutions, United Nations agencies, intergovernmental and non-governmental organisations, research and development institutions, and also from the broader space industry.

 Participants will be selected up to the maximum capacity of the room, based on relevant professional and/or academic experience.
 All who ask to register will receive connection details to the online broadcast.